 Leave work, shut off your phone, close your computer, and lock the door - it’s time to pack your car and head to the mountains.
 There’s no better feeling than passing the city limit and watching the cityscape fade in your rear-view mirror.

-Begin your trip away with some adventure and make a pit stop into Canmore Cave Tours.
+Begin your trip away with some adventure and make a pit stop at Canmore Cave Tours.
 They’ll guide you into the cave where you can explore the subterranean world of this natural cave.
 And, no matter the weather outside, it’s always around 5 degrees Celsius in the cave.
 After your morning of teamwork, keep on your path towards Banff National Park.

 Day 2 - Spring Skiing and Stargazing

 As the birds make their way back up north, you wake to the sound of their light song outside your window.
-Peering outside you see a light dusting of fresh snow from overnight and a blue bird day that awaits you for spring skiing.
+Peering outside you see a light dusting of fresh snow from overnight and a bluebird day that awaits you for spring skiing.

 During the week you'll find mostly locals on the hill.
 End of season conditions welcome you with a warm, sunny day and light, airy snow.
 Grabbing your lift ticket from Banff Sunshine, Lake Louise Ski Resort, or Mt.
-Norquay you remark how quick the drive was compared to what you’re used to and how you’ve moved to the front of the lift line even quicker.
+Norquay you remark how quick the drive was compared to what you’re used to, and how you’ve moved to the front of the lift line even quicker.
 You’ve practically got the whole mountain to yourself.

 Feeling like you’ve had a full day on the hill, you make your way back to your cabin to freshen up for dinner.
 Your reservation in town awaits you at Sky Bistro atop the Banff Gondola.
 Riding up at dusk with the stars making an appearance overhead gives you a final glimpse over town as the sun recedes.